LeiFan95/LeiFan95.github.io/_pages/about.md

 My detailed resume/CV is [here](./files/Lei_Fan_Resume.pdf) (last updated on July 2024).

 # 🔥 News
-- *2025.02*: One co-authored paper on *visual localization under extreme viewpoint changes* got accepted by CVPR 2025!
+- *2025.02*: &nbsp;🎉 One co-authored paper on *visual localization under extreme viewpoint changes* got accepted by CVPR 2025!
 Congratulations to Yunxuan and other authors.
-- *2024.10*: One co-authored paper on *visual question answering* got accepeted by EMNLP 2024!
+- *2024.10*: &nbsp;🎉 One co-authored paper on *visual question answering* got accepeted by EMNLP 2024!
 Congratulations to Xiaoying and other authors.
 - *2024.05*: The proposed dataset to evaluate active recognition has been made publicly available!
 Please refer to [the page](AR-dataset/index.html) for details.
 - *2024.04*: &nbsp;🎉 I have successfully defended my Ph.D.!
 I would like to extend my gratitude to my committee: Prof. Ying Wu, Prof. Qi Zhu, and Prof. Thrasos N. Pappas.
 And I will join [Amazon Robotics](https://www.amazon.science/research-areas/robotics) as an Applied Scientist this summer!
 - *2024.02*: &nbsp;🎉 Two papers on *active recognition* for embodied agents have been accepted by CVPR 2024!
 Thanks to all my collaborators!